thisisbliss/auto_backup_drupal_config/README.md

-# Automatic Drupal Config Backup for Platform.sh
+# Automated Config Backup During 'Drush Deploy' on Platform.sh
+# aka 'Config Checker'
 Never lose Drupal config again!

-Solve the problem of pushing/deploying a git repository (with Drupal config) to platform.sh, then losing existing Drupal config changes.
+Solve the problem of deploying a git repository to platform.sh, then losing existing Drupal config changes.

-Automatically creates backups of Drupal config changes on Platform, then sends a google chat message with the commands to download to your local project environment.
+Automatically creates backups of Drupal config changes on Platform, then sends a google chat message to your local project environment.

-So, after receiving a message, just paste the commands to your local CLI.
-Then a moment later, compare config changes with your config/sync folder (using a tool ike VS Code)
+Paste the commands included in the chat message to your local CLI, then compare config changes in your config/sync folder (great for Visual Studio Code)

 ## Prerequisites
 - The Platform.sh project is using Drupal 8+